-3.8.1 Regular licenses issued by the Department under this Part must be require annual renewaled on an annual basis.

-3.8.2 The Department shall send notification to each licensee of the duty to renew at leastno later than sixty (60) days prior to the expiration date of an active license.
-Notification will be to the email address listed of the primary contact person designated by the licensee on its application or latest renewal, as applicable.
+- 3.8.1 Regular licenses issued by the Department under this Part require annual renewal. - 3.8.2 The Department shall send notification to each licensee of the duty to renew at least sixty (60) days prior to the expiration date of an active license.
+Notification will be to the email address of the primary contact person designated by the licensee on its application or latest renewal, as applicable.